Research

 Methodological Orientation

-BANICORE employs a qualitative, theory-informed research approach grounded in empirical observation and analytical abstraction.
-Methods include comparative case analysis, longitudinal observation of organizational processes, and critical reflection on real-world decision contexts.
+BANICORE employs a qualitative, theory-informed approach grounded in empirical observation and real-world decision contexts.

 Empirical material is systematically anonymized and abstracted to avoid attribution to specific organizations, programs, or individuals.
 The emphasis lies on understanding structural dynamics rather than evaluating individual performance.